johnroutledge/johnroutledge/README.md

 Here are a few facts about me:

-- 🔭 I have recently completed my diploma in Fullstack Software Development with the Code Institute
+- 🔭 I have a diploma in Fullstack Software Development with the Code Institute
-- 🌱 I have just started a junior web developer role
+- 🌱 I recently started a junior web developer role
 - 🤔 I’m looking for help with PHP and Laravel
 - 💬 Ask me about any of my repositories
 - 📫 You can contact me via [my LinkedIn page](https://www.linkedin.com/in/john-routledge/)